Books & Music

-Louis, the interviewed vampire in the first novel, is at once charming and realistic.
-Most disarming are the sensitive human qualities that arise from Louis, as he vividly recounts the days of his life in New Orleans before the turning.
-He has no agenda but to share his story to the human world.
-He recounts his love-hate relationship with his vampire maker, the antagonistic Lestat, who Louis recalls as cruel and demeaning.
-It is clear that Louis is driven by a personal, immortal quest to find meaning in his undead life, even in the moment in which he thinks his humanity is forfeit in his succumbing to human blood.
+Louis, the interviewed vampire in the first novel, does not come across as monstrous - he is at once charming and realistic.
+Most disarming are the sensitive human qualities that arise from Louis as he vividly recounts the days of his life and "death" in New Orleans.
+He has no fiendish agenda but to share his story to the human world.
+He recounts his love-hate relationship with his vampire maker, the initially antagonistic Lestat, who Louis recalls as cruel and demeaning.
+It is clear that Louis is driven by a personal, immortal quest to find meaning in his undead life, even in those moments in which he thinks his humanity and soul are forfeit as he succumbs to his thirst for human blood.

 In later novels, we find that Lestat is not as terrible and cruel as he seems to Louis.
 Lestat, too, is haunted by the secrets of a past that he wanted to keep shut within, away from his fledgling vampire, who he claims to love above almost everything else.
 Lestat has also struggled to come to terms with the morality of his own existence, as well as the immeasurable power and perspective which he has acquired as a result of his diverse adventures.
 Just as he has moments of self-destruction, he also has profound epiphanies on the purpose of life itself.
 That he loves those he cares for is without question, completely severing the concept of the mindless demonic vampire.
 Although, just to note, there are glimpses of this vampiric sensitivity even in Bram Stoker's seminal Dracula published over a century ago.
 When Dracula is challenged about his capacity for emotion after a harrowing encounter between his vampire brides and Jonathan Harker, he quietly states: "I, too, can love."